 PEX is an acronym for crosslinked polyethylene.
 It is a flexible, durable, corrosion-resistant product that possesses distinctive properties that make it ideal for plumbing systems.
-There are three different types of PEX piping: PEX-a, PEX-b and PEX-c.
-Uponor manufactures PEX-a piping, which is considered the superior type of PEX in the industry.
+There are three different types of PEX tubing: PEX-a, PEX-b and PEX-c.
+Uponor manufactures PEX-a tubing, which is considered the superior type of PEX in the industry.

 - PEX-a is manufactured using the Engel or peroxide method